-Due to the nature of the specific tariffs, small businesses looking to expand or build new locations should consider doing so now before lumber and steel tariffs impact prices significantly.
-Or rather than build, consider looking for existing real estate.
+Due to the nature of the specific tariffs, small businesses looking to expand or build new locations should consider doing so now, before lumber and steel tariffs impact prices significantly.
+Rather than build, you could also consider looking for existing real estate.
 Need new office furniture, like desks?
-It might be the time to buy them now before lumber prices drive up costs.
+It might be the time to buy them now, before lumber prices drive up costs.

-If the proposed tariffs on Chinese goods go through, tech prices for smartphones, laptops, TVs and other electronics could increase, so any new electronic equipment should be purchased soon.
-Or consider purchasing refurbished or used devices.
+If the proposed tariffs on Chinese goods go through, tech prices for smartphones, laptops, TVs and other electronics could increase, so you should purchase any new electronic equipment you need soon, or consider purchasing refurbished or used devices.

 If you're in the market for these goods, consider financing their purchase to avoid the impact of future tariffs.
 Not only will tariffs increase the prices of affected goods in the long run, but the Federal Reserve is likely to continue raising interest rates, meaning it is cheaper to borrow money now than it likely will be down the line.
 [Looking for financing but not sure where to start?
 Here's a look at some of the best business financing options out there.]

-The current landscape, expected impacts and future outlook
+What's the current landscape, expected impact and future outlook?

 The Trump administration is concerned with the U.S.'s current trade deficit with the world.
 It has been increasingly aggressive in its posture with trade partners in the hopes of closing trade deficits.

-Besides steel and aluminum tariffs, lumber tariffs, and possible automobile tariffs, the U.S. is threatening to impose tariffs on $450 billion worth of various types of Chinese goods.
-Each of these nations has responded with tariffs of their own on a range of products, including American pork, whiskey, machinery, tobacco, coal and a diverse array of others.
+Besides steel and aluminum tariffs, lumber tariffs, and possible automobile tariffs, the U.S. has threatened to impose tariffs on billions of various types of Chinese goods.
+China and other targeted nations have responded with tariffs of their own on a diverse array of products, including American pork, whiskey, machinery, tobacco and coal.

-The main characteristic of the global trade environment now, said Joseph Foudy, a professor of economics at NYU's Leonard N. Stern School of Business, is uncertainty.
+Joseph Foudy, a professor of economics at New York University's Leonard N. Stern School of Business, said the main characteristic of the global trade environment now is uncertainty.
 That makes it difficult to determine the long-term costs of the escalating, multilateral trade conflict.

 "The toughest thing to price in is just the market uncertainty and those effects," Foudy said.
 "The stock market is jittery, but there's so much uncertainty about what [the] U.S. and others will impose.
 We see them move nervously but toward no particular outcome.
 It is slowing down business investment; uncertainty does that ... businesses need to know what's happening or they just put things on hold."

 According to Foudy, the future is unclear.
-The ongoing back and forth between the U.S. and other nations could continue to grow, or the tariffs could simply be leverage to extract concessions elsewhere, and the turmoil will wane.
+The back-and-forth between the U.S. and other nations could continue to grow, or the tariffs could simply be leveraged to extract concessions elsewhere, and the turmoil will wane.
 It's hard to say, he said, especially in the age of "Trumpian uncertainty."

-Like Richardson, Foudy suggested small businesses try to negotiate favorable deals with their suppliers now and, if possible, lock them into that deal for a long-term period.
-Doing so, Foudy said, could help avoid cost increases a year or two down the line if tariffs stick.
+Like Richardson, Foudy suggested small businesses try to negotiate favorable deals with their suppliers now and, if possible, lock them into that deal for a long term.
+This, he said, could help businesses avoid cost increases a year or two down the line if tariffs stick.

-On the other side, he said avoiding long-term commitments with customers could give you more flexibility to raise prices down the line if you must pass on costs to them, but communicate to them now the potential risks tariffs pose so they aren't blindsided if the day comes you adjust your prices.
+On the other hand, Foudy said, avoiding long-term commitments with customers could give you more flexibility to raise prices down the line if you must pass on costs to them.
+However, communicate to them now the potential risks tariffs pose so they aren't blindsided if the day comes you must adjust your prices.

-Finally, Foudy said, small businesses expecting that some essential goods will be impacted should stockpile them now, before prices increase.
-Doing so could save them a lot of money later, even though the upfront expense could hurt in the short term.
+Finally, Foudy said, small businesses expecting impacts on some essential goods should stockpile them now, before prices increase.
+This could save them a lot of money later, even though the upfront expense could hurt in the short term.